MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/roles-in-meetings-or-live-events.md

 ---
-title:  Learn about the roles in a Teams live event or meeting
+title:  Presenter and attendee capabilities in a Teams live event or meeting
 author: cichur
 ms.author: v-cichur
 manager: serdars